-and diffracts
+and diffract

 statistics.

+I animated a couple of GIFs to help us perceive what is happening.
 The first figure demonstrates how a simple sine signal propagates between buildings.
-You can observe how the multi-path components sum up to a signal that is amplifying in some locations and degenerating in others.
-You can look for both Rician conditions (lower right) and Rayleigh conditions (lower left) in the image and see how the signal behaves under those conditions.
+You can observe how the multi-path components sum up to a signal amplifying in some locations and degenerating in others.
+In the first figure, you can look for Rician conditions (lower right) and Rayleigh conditions (lower left) and see how the signal behaves.
 The figure was obtained by solving the Helmholtz equation by finite element method.

 |